Now leaving ThriventFunds.com

 The secret sauce

 Wong insists there’s no persistent theme that guides his portfolio management process.
 “But if there is one, we like ‘boring.’
-We don't own headline stocks – that's not our strength.
+We don’t own headline stocks—that’s not our strength.
 We tend to avoid them because it’s a crowded area.
 Instead, we try to own high-quality companies that are neglected and undervalued.”

 In shaping the portfolio, macro factors are less of a concern than stock selection.
-“We don't try to win by getting the macro picture right,” asserts Wong.
-“We frequently ask ourselves: ‘what inning of the market cycle are we in?’
+“We don’t try to win by getting the macro picture right,” asserts Wong.
+“We frequently ask ourselves: ‘What inning of the market cycle are we in?’
 And we tilt the portfolio accordingly.
 But we think of macro factors more from a risk management perspective.
-We're trying to neutralize factor risks and make sure we don't have any unintended bets.
+We're trying to neutralize factor risks and make sure we don’t have any unintended bets.
 We really try to take all our risks in the stock selection bucket and win by picking stocks.”

-Wong defines value as “undervalued companies with high or improving economic returns,” which he believes differentiates the Fund from other value managers who might be more interested in the price of the stock rather than the quality of the company.
-“We also tend to shy away from buying these high growth, high value highfliers because we're worried about what may happen if growth decelerates.
+Wong likes undervalued companies with high or improving economic returns, which he believes differentiates the Fund from other value managers who might be more interested in the price of the stock rather than the quality of the company.

-“In terms of market conditions, we are bottom-up stock pickers, and we don't make market calls.
+“We also tend to shy away from buying these high-growth, high-value highfliers because we’re worried about what may happen if growth decelerates,” he said.
+“In terms of market conditions, we are bottom-up stock pickers, and we don’t make market calls.
 We strive to outperform regardless of whether the market goes up or down by rigorously vetting the companies we own.”

-One example is Lamb Weston, which supplies the potatoes for McDonald's French fries.
-“We keep track of the potato crop because if they get the larger potatoes, that's where they can charge a premium price to make longer French fries.
-That's an example of the type of boring stocks that we like to own.”
+One example is Lamb Weston, which supplies the potatoes for McDonald’s French fries.
+“We keep track of the potato crop because if they get the larger potatoes, that’s where they can charge a premium price to make longer French fries.
+That’s an example of the type of boring stocks that we like to own.”
+The Fund started investing in Lamb Weston in 2021 and it has continued to outperform through 2023.

 Drilling deeper